 We will activate the anti-aggression protocol to carry out prevention and actions for this type of cases.
 In order to be able to offer help focused on your specific needs, explain what has happened, what is your condition and anything that you think or suspect may have led you to be like this.

 ✔ If you require medical help or feel unwell, Apolo has a first aid room.
 Please contact our staff (security, waiters, cleaning staff, etc.) and they will accompany you to the infirmary where the professionals will attend to your case.

 The venue will not tolerate any type of sexism, LGTBI-phobia, racism, classism, or misogyny and reserves the right to refuse admission in the event that any of these behaviours are detected.

-✔ Our protocol of action against aggressions and sexual harassment is “No Callem”, set out by the Barcelona City Council, and which is now implemented in over 40 venues and festivals in the city.
+✔ Our protocol of action against aggressions and sexual harassment is “No Callem”, set out by the Barcelona City Council, of which more than 40 other venues and festivals in the city are already part.

 ✔ With the aim of working on actions in favour of the rights and freedoms of the LGTBI community and to advance in the construction of a friendly space, we collaborate with the Observatori contra l'Homofòbia (OCH) in instructing our staff, as well as in the care of any person who may suffer an incident inside the venue.

 Since December 2022, we have a LGTBIQ+ and feminist Safe Space stand on our club sessions from Wednesday to Sunday managed by OCH professionals to attend and raise awareness about tolerance, respect, and equality.
 There you can also report any incident or receive information.

 ✔ You can also contact us through a specific e-mail address provided for these cases, so that we can learn from them and adapt the policies of the venue accordingly.
 Write us at: firstname.lastname@example.org.
 Your experiences are a valuable tool to keep working and make Apolo the venue we all want.